abobija/esp-idf-rc522/README.md

 ```

 > [!NOTE]
 > Basic example uses SPI communication.
-Find defined GPIO configuration in [basic.c](examples/basic/main/basic.c) file, while RST pin should be connected to 3.3V.
+Find defined GPIO configuration in [basic.c](examples/basic/main/basic.c) file.

 ## Pin Layout

 Pin layout is configurable by the user.
 Check `#define`s of [basic example](examples/basic/main/basic.c) to see how GPIOs are configured.
+Library currently does not use RST pin so connect it to the 3.3V.

 ## Terms

 ISO/IEC 14443 uses the following terms for components:
-  - `PCD`: proximity coupling device (the card reader)
+  - `PCD`: Proximity Coupling Device (the card reader - MFRC522)
-  - `PICC`: proximity integrated circuit card
+  - `PICC`: Proximity Integrated Circuit Card (rfid card)

 ## Additional resources